sinardyas/majumapan/README.md

-# Offline-First POS System
+# Majumapan - Offline-First POS System

-A web-based Point of Sale (POS) system designed with offline-first architecture, featuring automatic synchronization when internet connectivity is restored.
+Majumapan is a web-based Point of Sale (POS) system designed with offline-first architecture, featuring automatic synchronization when internet connectivity is restored.

 ## Features